colorstackorg/oyster/CONTRIBUTING.md

 #### Postgres Setup

-To set up your Postgres databases, you can run:
+To set up your Postgres databases & GUI, you can run:

 ```
 yarn dx:up